Roy Rubin (basketball)

 Roy Rubin (December 9, 1925 – August 5, 2013) was a former college and professional basketball coach.

 Career as coach

 Rubin played college basketball while attending University of Louisville from 1949 to 1951.
 He coached the 1972–73 Philadelphia 76ers — at the time, the worst team (a 9–73 win–loss record) in the history of the NBA — for the first 51 games of the season.
 His record was 4–47.

 Rubin coached at Christopher Columbus High School in New York City, where he led the team to six borough championships in the Public Schools Athletic League in nine seasons.
 He was known as a defensive genius, and had even written a book on how to play defense.

-He was the athletic director and coach at Long Island University (LIU), compiling a 174–94 record in eleven seasons.
+He was the athletic director and head basketball coach at Long Island University (LIU), compiling a 174–94 record in eleven seasons.